MthoNtanzi/Front-End-Mentor/README.md

 # Front-End-Mentor
-All the challenges I do on Front-end Mentor
+This repository will be used to keep ll the challenges I do on FrontEnd Mento